Manhattan Cosmetic Surgery – Elderly Plastic Surgery Safety

 The plastic surgery procedures undertaken including everything from liposuction to facelifts and only tummy tucks (abdominoplasty) showed a greater rate of complications among senior patients, at 5.4 percent versus 3.9 percent for young adults.

 Statistics from the American Society for Aesthetic Plastic Surgery indicate that more and more people are enjoying their “golden years” with the aid of a little nip and tuck.
-According to the ASPS, 84,685 cosmetic surgery procedures were performed on patients 65 or older in 2010 – marking a drastic spike over the last five years.
+According to the ASPS, 6,874,869 cosmetic surgery procedures were performed on patients who were between the ages 55-69 and 610,449 69 and older in 2022 – marking a drastic spike over the last five years.
 Among the most requested procedures were eyelifts, facelifts, breast reductions, liposuction, brow and forehead lifts and breast augmentation.

 The majority of active, healthy Baby Boomers say they simply want to look as young as they feel, and with modern advances in plastic surgery today – such procedures have never been safer.